ESROCOS/buildconf/README.md

    ./install_esrocos
    ```
   * The script will guide you through the installation
-  * A directory "esrocos_workspace" will be created
+  * A directory "~/esrocos_workspace" will be created
   * There you will find an env.sh file which has to be sourced
   * Now you can use the esrocos_* tools to start developing and esrocos project